-Online Editor and Colour Grader for Celebrity Name Game, a new game show hosted by Gold Logie winner Grant Denyer for Network Ten.
+Online Editor and Colour Grader for the first 225 episode season of Celebrity Name Game, a game show hosted by Gold Logie winner Grant Denyer for Network Ten.

-Offline Editor for Paramedics, the WTFN observational documentary following Melbourne Paramedics using Avid Symphony screening on Nine.
+Offline Editor for Paramedics, the WTFN observational documentary following Melbourne Paramedics using Avid Media Composer screening on Nine.